stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 5. Install VirtualBox or hyperkit
 6. Install Docker

+Optionally, install [Helm](https://helm.sh/) and [Skaffold](https://skaffold.dev) to deploy your applications.
+Download the versions for macOS and copy them to the _~/.local/bin/_ directory.
+Minikube itself does not use or require these tools.

+### Shell autocompletion

 To enable auto-completion for the Bash shell, add this line to your _~/.bashrc_ file:

     eval "$(minikube completion bash)"

-Optionally, install [Helm](https://helm.sh/) and [Skaffold](https://skaffold.dev/) to deploy your applications.
-Download the versions for macOS and copy them to the _~/.local/bin/_ directory.
-Minikube itself does not use or require these tools.

 ## Creating a Cluster on Minikube